 In prior terms, Denise was an important voice in favor of allowing zoning changes that paved the way for the construction of a 1.5 million-square-foot biotech campus in Cambridge.
 Her reasoning was simple: she understood that this project would bring quality construction jobs to the area, thousands of quality permanent jobs once the project is complete, and the attractive new campus will ensure that Cambridge remains a prime destination in the international biotech sector.

 In addition, she aggressively advocated on behalf of workers wishing to bargain collectively for fairer treatment.
 She had marched on the picket lines with hospitality workers, and she has been actively pushing legislation to ensure that those who clean our city buildings are treated fairly and equitably.
 Denise continues urging private developers to use skilled labor on jobs in order to ensure quality work and respect for workers.
 Denise will continue standing in lockstep with the working men and women of Cambridge for decades.

 As Mayor, Denise lent her support to Green Jobs development legislation that was pending in the State legislature, which was designed to promote the development and implementation of the “green-collar” jobs (such as producing technology-intensive products, and the retrofitting of homes and offices to be more environmentally-friendly and more energy-efficient).
-In 2009, she garnered $100,000 for job training and job placement in the burgeoning green economy.
-She also supported legislation like the “Pathways out of Poverty Program” that is tied in with Green Jobs training and fostered closer ties with Boston's Building Pathways program.
-She has fought to ensure that developers in Cambridge used skilled, qualified laborers on local developments just as they do in Boston - which had not always been the case.
-Denise has also worked to ensure that our students nearing graduation are mad aware of apprenticeship programs and employment opportunities.
+She garnered $100,000 for job training and job placement in the burgeoning green economy.
+She also continues to support and promote the “Building Pathways" apprenticeship program with the local building trades.
+She continually fights to urge developers in Cambridge use skilled, qualified laborers on local developments just as they do in Boston - which has not always been the case.
+Denise has also worked to ensure that our students nearing graduation are made aware of apprenticeship programs and employment opportunities.